hasan-umanitoba/hasan-umanitoba.github.io/README.md

 #### Using GitHub Pages
 Github pages is a static site hosting service which can take files straight from your repository and run them through a build process, and publish a website.
 It publishes any static site we push to our repository.You can create your own static sites or using a static site generator such as Jekyll.
 By default, Github pages will use jekyll to build.
 Andrew Etter displays their love for the static sites by saying :
-< I love them.
-I love their speed, simplicity, portability, and security.
+> I love them.
+I love their speed, simplicity, portability, and security..
 The author also recommends to use Github pages to host static site.
 More about [Jekyll and Github Pages](#additional-resources).

 #### Setup your GitHub account